aau-giraf/weekplan/README.md

 # Welcome to Weekplanner app 👋

-This is the **WeekPlanner App** for the Giraf system, a project developed at Aalborg University to support autistic children with little or no verbal communication.
+This is the **WeekPlanner App** for the GIRAF project developed at Aalborg University to support autistic children with little or no verbal communication.
 The app stores daily schedules and educational activities.
-This is the front-end component of the WeekPlanner, responsible for delivering an intuitive user interface for managing schedules.
+This is the frontend component of the WeekPlanner, responsible for delivering an intuitive user interface for managing schedules.

 It relies on the **WeekPlanner-API** for functionality, including data retrieval, user authentication, and synchronisation with the production database.